 Osteopaths will help you understand your body as the better your health, strength, flexibility and overall fitness the better your ability to carry out our activities, this also implies quicker recovery time and rehabilitation with less time visiting the osteopathic clinic, and when considering exercise remember its purpose, if you have a job which requires lifting and reaching into awkward places such as an electrician, gardener or looking after young children then you need an activity to improve and maintain flexibility, mobility and strength, this will reduce your chance of injury not just at home, but work and sport.

-Visiting our Bolton and Manchester Osteopaths
+Visiting Manchester Osteopaths

-When you find an osteopath what happens when visiting one?
-Here at Manchester will firstly take a consultation and use many orthopaedic assessments which are common to osteopaths and doctors, a bio-mechanical assessment is performed looking at body function and structure, ie how it works.
+When you find an osteopath, what happens when visiting one?
+Here at Manchester we will firstly take a consultation and use many orthopaedic assessments which are common to osteopaths and doctors, a bio-mechanical assessment is performed looking at body function and structure, ie how it works.
 On completion a specific treatment plan is followed and regularly reassessed for optimum recovery.
 Osteopaths look to restore how the body functions so to reduce/eliminate symptoms and improve health.